SUMMER JOB 2018: Communications Intern!

-JOB POSTING: Communications Officer (Summer paid internship)
+JOB POSTING: Communications Intern (Summer paid internship)

 Founded in 1995, Girls Action Foundation is a national charitable organization that leads and seeds girls’ programs across Canada.
 We build girls’ and young women’s skills and confidence and inspire action to change the world.
 Through our innovative programs, research, and support to a network of over 300 partnering organizations and projects, Girls Action reaches over 60,000 girls and young women.
 We reach remote, marginalized and urban communities, including those in the North.

 - Between 15 and 30 years of age (inclusive) at the start of employment;